 On April 17, 2020, LMC entered into a Promissory Note with The Huntington National Bank, which provides for a loan in the amount of \$1 million (the "PPP Loan") pursuant to the Paycheck Protection Program under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
-The PPP Loan has a two-year term and bears interest at a rate of 1.0% per annum.
-Monthly principal and interest payments are deferred for six months after the date of disbursement.
-The PPP Loan may be prepaid at any time prior to maturity with no prepayment penalties.
+The PPP Loan had a two-year term and bears interest at a rate of 1.0% per annum.
 The Paycheck Protection Program provides that the PPP Loan may be partially or wholly forgiven if the funds are used for certain qualifying expenses as described in the CARES Act.
+During the quarter ended June 30, 2021, our \$1.0 million loan was forgiven.